“Don’t judge a book by its cover.”

 Let’s take an example of a Keto Diet on Google search.

 The top two results on Google for “Keto Diet” are with keyword URL

 I checked the engagement level of the first article on Buzzsumo.
 The result is hilarious.

 The lesson is: to include your primary keyword in the URL to give search engines and users an idea on what your content holds.
 And to increase your CTRs.

 Users are lazy these days.
 They want a quick solution to their problem.
 Reading those long-form articles, without any reason, turn them off.
 That’s why you need to give them a reason to read further.
 The meta description is your opportunity to persuade users to learn more.

-As Google doesn’t consider meta description as one of the ranking factors, marketers are avoiding to write it at all.
+As Google doesn’t consider meta description as one of the ranking factors, marketers are avoiding writing it at all.
 But search anything on Google, and you will find small descriptions lingering around each content.
-If you don’t write meta-descriptions, Google auto-take any lines from the content and display it in SERPs.
+If you don’t write meta-descriptions, Google auto-takes any lines from the content and displays it in SERPs.

 So, it’s much better to craft a thoughtful description instead of letting Google take it by default.

-Besides, this graph from Search Engine Watch represents the importance of meta title and description.
+Besides, this graph from Search Engine Watch represents the importance of meta titles and descriptions.